-This Plan provides information on the social and physical characteristics of the Upper Wolli Creek Subcatchment and also describes how water is currently managed in the Subcatchment.
-The results of the planning process undertaken as part of the OurRiver project, and options for improving water management in the area are also detailed within this Plan.
-This document is designed to be used by all stakeholders (including Council, community and state agencies) to ensure more sustainable water management in the Upper Wolli Creek Subcatchment.
+This Plan provides information on the social and physical characteristics of the Upper Wolli Creek Subcatchment and also describes how water is currently managed in the Subcatchment area.
+The results of the planning process undertaken as part of the OurRiver project, and options for improving water management in this area are also detailed within this plan.
+This document is designed to be used by Council, the community and other stakeholders to help facilitate the sustainable management of water resources in the Upper Wolli Creek Subcatchment.